Galaxy Z Flip vs. Motorola Razr: How Samsung's foldable phone compares to the Moto

-If you are a fan of foldable phones, February has been a good month.
-Motorola launched its new Razr foldable phone featuring retro looks, a clamshell design and a tall folding screen.
+If you're a fan of foldable phones, February has been a good month.
+Motorola launched its new Razr foldable phone, with retro looks, a clamshell design and a tall folding screen.
 On Tuesday at the Samsung Unpacked event in San Francisco, the Galaxy Z Flip debuted, which also has a flip-phone design with a foldable screen.
 The Razr and Galaxy Z Flip have as much in common, like their tall 21:9 ratio screens, as they do that's different, including the fact that Motorola's foldable screen is plastic while Samsung uses a piece of ultrathin glass.

 The Z Flip is Samsung's follow-up to the Galaxy Fold, while the Razr is Motorola's first and only foldable phone.
 I spent a week testing the new Razr for an in-depth review, and I had some hands-on time with the Z Flip at the Unpacked event.
 Here are how the two phones compare.